necojackarc/auto-request-review/README.md

       - js-woman

 files:
+  # Keys are glob expressions.
+  # You can assign groups/indivisuals as reviewers.
   '**':
-    - repository-owner
+    - repository-owner # group
   '**/*.js':
-    - core-contributors
+    - core-contributors # group
-    - js-lovers
+    - js-lovers # group
-  # You can use a mix of groups and indivisuals
   '**/*.yml':
-    - core-contributors
+    - core-contributors # group
-    - yamler
+    - yamler # indivisual
   '.github/**':
-    - octopus
+    - octopus # indivisual
-    - cat
+    - cat # indivisual

+# Some options that can prevent the action from requesting review.
+# These are the default options.
 options:
   ignore_draft: true
   ignored_keywords: